Poisson Limit Theorems for Systems with Product Structure: PLT along varying subsequences

-Later on, when we will prove PLT in product systems, we will choose $\kappa$ and $\theta$ in a specific way\footnote{Say we want to prove a PLT for the system $T\times R$ and sets of the form $B_r(x^*)\times B_r(y^*)$ then we choose $K=1$ and $\theta>0$ such that $\nu(B_r(y^*))=\theta r^{d'} + o(r^{d'})$.}, details shall be given in section \ref{scalePLTsec}, see in particular Lemma \ref{kaplem}. \\ The main estimate of mixing rates for regularly approximable sets is the following.
+Later on, when we will prove PLT in product systems, we will choose $\kappa$ and $\theta$ in a specific way\footnote{Say we want to prove a PLT for the system $T\times R$ and sets of the form $B_r(x^*)\times B_r(y^*)$ then we choose $K=1$ and $\theta>0$ such that $\nu(B_r(y^*))=\theta r^{d'} + o(r^{d'})$.} and \eqref{kapprobcon} will be satisfied by Lemma \ref{kaplem}. \\ The main estimate of mixing rates for regularly approximable sets is the following.

 \begin{lemma} Let $m\geq 1$, $A^{(1)},...,A^{(k)}\subset X$ be regularly approximable in $C^r$, and $1\leq n_1<...<n_k$, then